Philippine Council of Evangelical Churches

-The Philippine Council of Evangelical Churches (PCEC) is a national evangelical alliance, member of the World Evangelical Alliance.
+The Philippine Council of Evangelical Churches (PCEC) is a national evangelical alliance in the Philippines, member of the World Evangelical Alliance.
 With 89 Christian denominations members, and more than 200 para-church organizations in the Philippines, Evangelicals in the Philippines reportedly have 5,246,914 adherents according to the 2020 Philippine census, making Evangelical Christianity as the third (3rd) largest denomination in the country.
 (Note: Member churches of the Philippine Council of Evangelical Churches (PCEC) have a total of 2,469,957 members according to the 2010 Philippine census, making Evangelical Christianity as the third largest denomination in the Philippines.
 Evangelical population is also larger than that of the Iglesia ni Cristo or INC (which reportedly had 2,251,941 adherents in 2010).
 However, the total count was not reflected as member churches were treated separately in the 2020 Philippine census.
 The total number of adherents for Evangelical and PCEC member churches listed in the 2020 Philippine census would be 5,246,914 or 4.8 percent of the Filipino population.
 Adherents of member churches of the National Council of Churches in the Philippines (NCCP), meanwhile, total to 2,995,642 for the 2020 Philippine census, or 2.8 percent.
 This makes the NCCP as the fourth largest denomination in the Philippines after the Evangelicals, and the Iglesia ni Cristo (INC) as the fifth largest.)
 The head office is in Quezon City, Philippines.